 Beside him sat his mom in her hospital bed with long, shining hair that rivaled the flames of any camp fire.
-In her arms, she too held a small bundled that obviously was an infant.
+In her arms, she too held a small bundled.
 An infant wrapped in a pink blanket.
 Pink, a girl.
 Mom's holding a girl.
 My sister.
-Bo looked at the picture and allowed the tears to fall for; not just the two people he never got a chance to know, but the third he never even knew ABOUT!
+Bo looked at the picture and allowed the tears to fall; not just for the two people he'd never gotten a chance to know, but the third he never even knew about!

 Bo didn't know just how long he sat there.
 Time didn't seem to mean anything to him.
 He read and re-read the articles.
 Most of them anyway.
 All of them seemed to say the same thing.
 Baby Kira Duke was taken by a nurse who had worked in the maternity ward.
 Apparently, she had recently miscarried a child of her own.
 To a woman on the edge, it just didn't seem fair that she had lost her child while another had two.

 Lavinia was climbing up the stairs on her way to put the boys' laundry away when she heard little three year old Bo chattering away in his room.
-Smiling to herself, that boy can't stop talking even when there wasn't anyone to listen.
+Smiling to herself, she thought about how that boy couldn't stop talking even when there wasn't anyone to listen to him.
 Lavinia cocked her head to see if she could figure out what Bo was talking to himself about.

 Kira?
 Lavinia paused at the door and dropped the clothes on the floor.
 No, she couldn't have heard that right.

 "What do you mean you ain't never heard of it?
 Don't your momma read it to you?"
-Bo pauses, cocks his head, "Oh, well maybe Luke'll read to you like he does for me.
+Bo paused and cocked his head.
+"Oh, well maybe Luke'll read to you like he does for me.
 He's in school right now.
 He says that it's mostly boring there.
 You have to sit still a lot."
 Bo turned and saw his Aunt and ran to her with the energy reserved for three year olds.
 "Aunt Lavinia!
 Do you think Luke'll read to Kira?
 Nobody reads to her.
 She's awful lonesome most times.
 You 'kay?"
-Bo looked at his aunt thinking she looks scared.
-Something must be wrong.
+Bo looked at his aunt thinking she looked scared and that something must be wrong.

 "Okay.
 Can Kira come too?"